npentrel/viam-docs/docs/tutorials/control/air-quality-fleet.md

 3. The customer uses another device to connect to the machine's WiFi network and the user gives the machine the password for their WiFi network.
 4. The machine can now connect to the internet and complete setup based on the fragment it knows about.

-### Create the fragment air sensing machines
+### Create the fragment for air sensing machines

 In this section you will create the {{< glossary_tooltip term_id="fragment" text="fragment" >}}, that is the configuration template that all other machines will use.

 1. Navigate to the **FLEET** page and go to the [**FRAGMENTS** tab](https://app.viam.com/fragments).
+1. Click Create fragment.
+1. Name the fragment `air-quality-configuration`.
 1. Add the same components that you added to the development machine when you [set up one device for development](#set-up-one-device-for-development).

-1. As a shortcut, you can use the JSON mode on the machine you already configured and copy the machine's configuration to the fragment.
+   As a shortcut, you can use the JSON mode on the machine you already configured and copy the machine's configuration to the fragment.

+   {{< expand "Click here for info about the usb_interface value." >}}

+If you only have one USB device plugged into each of your boards, the `usb_interface` value you configured in the sensor config is likely (conveniently) the same for all of your machines.

+If not, you can use [fragment overwrite](/manage/fleet/reuse-configuration/#modify-fragment-settings-on-a-machine) to modify the value on any machine for which it is different.

+{{< /expand >}}

+1. Specify the version for the sds011 module.
+   At the point of writing the version is `0.2.1`.
+   Specifying a specific version or a specific minor or major version of a module will ensure that even if the module you use changes, your machines remain functional.
+   You can update your fragment at any point, any machines using it will update to use the new configuration.

 {{< alert title="Tip: Use the fragment on your development machine" color="tip" >}}
-To avoid differences between fragment and development machines, we recommend you remove the configured resources from the development machine and add the fragment you just created instead.
+To avoid differences between fragment and development machines, we recommend you remove the configured resources from the development machine and add the fragment you just created instead using the **+** button.
 {{< /alert >}}

 ### Provision your machines